The Cost of Nurse Turnover

 Using this example and the average turnover cost above, that is a staggering cost of nearly a million dollars ($922,000).

 There are a number of steps management can take to improve working conditions and reduce nurse turnover.
-While none of these measures will solve the issue overnight, they should help to retain existing RNs and boost the number of new nurses entering the profession.
+While none of these measures will solve the issue overnight, I have seen how improving the following areas can help to retain existing staff and boost the number of new nurses entering the profession.
+For a comprehensive walkthrough of the full cost picture and intervention framework, see our nurse turnover cost guide.

 Improve Safety